datacarpentry/shell-genomics/episodes/03-working-with-files.md

     rm -r backup

-* * * *
+> ## Exercise
-**Exercise**
+>

-Do the following:
+> Do the following:

-1. Create a backup of your SRR097977.fastq file in the directory containing the original file.
+> 1. Create a backup of your SRR097977.fastq file in the directory containing the original file.
-2. Move the backup copy to the backup directory.
+> 2. Move the backup copy to the backup directory.
-3. Rename the backup copy of your file.
+> 3. Rename the backup copy of your file.

-* * * *
+{: .challenge}